ycmjason/fires/README.md

  */
 ```

-For more detailed API documentation, please see below.
+For a more detailed API documentation, please see below.

 ## Install